On This Page

 Health Screenings

 New students entering either private or government schools for the first time have a school medical exam before the new school year begins in September.
 These tests are invaluable for schools as they identify previously uncaught speech and language, sight or hearing issues just before the child starts at primary school.
 Interestingly, most therapists agree that this test should be done at 2.5 and not 4.5 so that remedial therapy can begin well before the child goes to primary school.
-Some problems caught under the age of three can be completely resolved if therapy is started early enough, and definitely under the age of 5 while the brain is still growing.
-This is one of the reasons why all preschools are now required to have a SENCo on staff.
+Some problems caught under the age of three can be completely resolved if therapy is started early enough.
+This is one of the reasons why all preschools are now required to have a Special Educational Needs Coordinator (SENCo) on staff.
+Also, the literacy organisation, LIFE, has been working closely with private clinics to offer free testing to children they identify as maybe needing intervention.

 Related Articles